DARK CITY FINE ART PRESETS

 Bay Bridge – San Francisco – Preset Examples

 You can find more examples of images created with the DxO Dark City preset series in the documentation material you will receive when you download the presets.
 You will also find a detailed description of each preset and how they were created step-by-step so you can understand what each effect does and how you can use it also individually.

-Understanding the creation of a preset is a great learning experience that always adds to the refinement of the technique of a photographer.
-This way you can be in control of your own photography and get creative with these presets and your software in general.
+Understanding the creation of a preset is a great learning experience that always adds to the refinement of the technique of the photographer.
+This way, you can be in control of your own photography and get creative with these presets and your software in general.